twilio/twilio-python/docs/usage/phone-numbers.rst

 Phone Numbers
 =================

-With Twilio you can search and buy real phone numbers, just using the API.
+With Twilio you can search and buy real phone numbers using the API.

 For more information, see the
 `IncomingPhoneNumbers REST Resource